RX-00/roller_biped/IP_balance/README.txt

 performs as if it was a typical two wheeled balancing inverted pendulum robot.

 NOTE: do not forget to set the Maestro's serial mode to be "USB Dual Port"

+NOTE: run reg. main for servo leg init def IP state and then run main_mega for whatever
+      controller you want to use